-64. The following table shows landbank levels over the past 10 years for which data is available, utilising reserves data from Table 7.
-Landbank data for years up to and including 2008 are taken from YHRAWP reports and are based on the agreed sub-regional apportionment in RSS18.
+63. The following table shows landbank levels over the past 12 years for which data is available, utilising reserves data from Table 7.
+Landbank data for years up to and including 2008 are taken from YHRAWP reports and are based on the agreed sub-regional apportionment in the former RSS.
 For 2009, the data is taken from the RAWP AM2009 report, which calculated landbanks using average sales over the preceding 7 years.
 Since the NPPF was not published until 2012, landbanks for 2010 and 2011 are also shown based on 7 years average sales in accordance with advice from the YHRAWP at that time, with the landbank figure for 2011 based on 10 year average sales (derived from Table 1) shown in brackets for comparison.
-For 2012 and subsequent years the landbank will been calculated on the basis of average sales over the previous 10 years, in accordance with advice in the NPPF and Government Guidance on the Managed Aggregates Supply System (MASS).
+For 2012 and subsequent years the landbank will be calculated on the basis of average sales over the previous 10 years, or such other approach as may be agreed via the LAA, in accordance with current Government advice.
 The different methodologies used for calculating the landbank should be borne in mind when considering the trend in landbank levels.
 Landbanks are not included for York and the NYMNP due to the fact that no reserves exist in these areas.
 The NPPF states that landbanks should be provided for as far as is practical from outside National Parks, and therefore future contributions from National Parks will need to be considered in the light of this as part of the plan preparation process.